Egyptian National Railways: 1888–1914

 By 1888, the ERA was in better order and could resume expanding its network.
 In 1890 a second line between Cairo and Tura opened.
 On 15 May 1892 the Imbaba Bridge was built across the Nile, linking Cairo with the line south following the west bank of the river.
 The civil engineer for the bridge was Gustave Eiffel.
 (It was reformed and renewed in 1924 which is still the only railway bridge across the Nile in Cairo.)
 Cairo's main Misr Station was rebuilt in 1892.
 The line south was extended further upriver from Assiut reaching Girga in 1892, Nag Hammadi in 1896, Qena in 1897 and Luxor and Aswan in 1898.
 With the railroad's completion, construction began the same year on the first Aswan Dam and the Assiut Barrage, main elements of a plan initiated in 1890 by the government to modernize and more fully develop Egypt's existing irrigated agriculture, export potential, and ability to repay debts to European creditors.

 In the north in 1891, a link line was opened between Damanhur and Desouk.
-The line to Shibin El Kom was extended south to Minuf in the same year and reached Ashum in 1896.
+The line to Shibin El Kom was extended south to Menouf in the same year and reached Ashmoun in 1896.
 By then a line across the Nile Delta from a junction north of Talkha on the line to Damietta had reached Biyala.
 By 1898 this reached Kafr el-Sheikh, completing a more direct route between Damietta and Alexandria.
 An important extension along the west bank of the Suez Canal linking Nifisha with Ismaïlia, Al Qantarah West and Port Said was completed in 1904.
 Thereafter network expansion was slower but two short link lines north of Cairo were completed in 1911 followed by a link between Zagazig and Zifta in 1914.